Constrained Quantum Optimization via Iterative Warm-Start XY-Mixers: Numerical Simulations

 The approximation ratio is defined through the expectation value $E = \bra{\psi}H_C\ket{\psi}$ and the optimal solution energy $E_\text{opt}$:

 serving as a way to quantify the quality of the solution ensemble sampled from the QAOA.

 With IWS-QAOA, we are particularly interested in how fast the algorithm finds a high-quality solution.
-To this end, we compute the expected best solution energy trace as follows:
+To this end, we compute the expected running best solution energy trace as follows:

 where $E_0 = E$.
 The metric $E_s$ describes the expected best solution after $s$ shots drawn from the algorithm, and it is expected to converge toward the optimal solution if the probability of sampling it is non-vanishing.
+Note that $E_s$ is not the exact expected running best solution; instead, it is a recursively evaluated approximation of that quantity, giving us a connected and monotonic curve throughout IWS restarting.
 Normalizing $E_s$ according to Eq.~\eqref{eq:approx_ratio} yields the approximation trace $r_s$.

 Finally, the probability $P_\text{opt}$ of obtaining an optimal solution, defined as

 is also a vital metric for benchmarking quantum optimization algorithms~\cite{bucher2024}.